-No matter the kind of camera bag you’re after – backpack, shoulder bag, sling or roller – you’re sure to find the perfect one for you in our round-up of the best camera bags.
+No matter what kind of camera bag you’re looking for – backpack, shoulder bag, sling or roller – you’re sure to find the perfect one for you in our round-up of the best camera bags on the market.

 If you’ve spent time and money investing in your camera equipment then you’ll require a bag in which you can safely transport it all around.
 Camera bags come in all shapes and sizes – from simple holsters intended for a single compact to reinforced rucksacks designed to accommodate full-frame DSLRs with an assortment of lenses, flashguns and other useful equipment.